Elizabeth Conyngham, Marchioness Conyngham, Mistress of King George IV of The United Kingdom

 Elizabeth Denison was born on July 31, 1769, the eldest child of Joseph Denison, a wealthy banker, and his wife Elizabeth Butler.
 She had two younger siblings:

 On July 5, 1794 at St. Martin-in-the-Fields Church in Covent Garden, London, Elizabeth married Henry Burton Conyngham, Viscount Conyngham (later the 1st Marquess Conyngham).
 Viscount Conyngham was created Earl Conyngham and Viscount Mount Charles in the Irish peerage in 1797.
-In 1800, he was one of the original Irish representative peers to sit in the British House of Lords, and was installed in the Order of St. Patrick in 1801.
-He served as Governor of County Donegal from 1803 until 1831, and in 1816 was created Marquess of Conyngham, Earl of Mount Charles and Viscount Slane in the Irish peerage.
+In 1800, he was one of the original Irish representative peers to sit in the British House of Lords and was installed in the Order of St. Patrick in 1801.
+He served as Governor of County Donegal from 1803 until 1831, and in 1816 was created Marquess of Conyngham, Earl of Mount Charles, and Viscount Slane in the Irish peerage.
 In 1821, he was created Baron Minster of Minster Abbey in the Peerage of the United Kingdom, became a member of the Privy Council and was appointed Lord Steward.
-In 1829, he was named Constable and Governor of Windsor Castle and served until his death in 1832.
+In 1829, he was named Constable and Governor of Windsor Castle and served until he died in 1832.
 Elizabeth and her husband had five children:

 According to the Duke of Wellington (to whom Elizabeth had become mistress in 1817), Elizabeth had expressed the desire to become the mistress of the Prince of Wales as early as 1806.
 Through the Duke of Wellington, she was introduced to the British court and caught the attention of the future King.
 By 1820, she had become his primary mistress, having replaced her friend, the Marchioness of Hertford.
-The aging king was besotted with Elizabeth, going so far as to ensure that she was nearby at his Coronation, and reportedly winking and smiling at her during most of the ceremony.
-Quickly she began to hold great influence over the new King, however, she avoided political matters, instead, she focused on the personal and financial gain of herself and her family.
+The aging king was besotted with Elizabeth, going so far as to ensure she was nearby at his coronation, reportedly winking and smiling at her during most of the ceremony.
+Quickly Elizabeth began to hold great influence over the new King, however, she avoided political matters, instead, she focused on the personal and financial gain of herself and her family.
 Her husband benefited greatly from the relationship – he was elevated to Marquess and received several positions within the royal household.
 One of her sons was made a Groom of the Bedchamber and Master of the Robes to the King, and of course, Elizabeth herself received lavish and expensive gifts as well, including some priceless jewelry from the royal vaults.

 King George IV. source: Wikipedia